-Middle Tennessee State University Online Nurse Practitioner Programs – FNP, PMHNP
+Middle Tennessee State University Online Nursing Programs

-Middle Tennessee State University (MTSU) offers an online Master of Science in Nursing (MSN) with Family Nurse Practitioner (FNP) and Psychiatric-Mental Health Nurse Practitioner (PMHNP) concentrations.
-As well a PMHNP Post-Master’s Certificate is offered.
-Coursework is 100% online, and clinical experiences (preceptorships) are completed at approved facilities within Tennessee.
+Coursework is 100 percent online, and clinical experiences (preceptorships) are completed at approved facilities within Tennessee.
 Applicants must be residents of Tennessee to participate in the programs.
 No campus visits are required.
 Accepted nurses must earn a grade of B or higher in all courses to graduate.

-Family Nurse Practitioners (FNPs) work with patients across the lifespan to assess, evaluate, diagnose, and treat acute and chronic illnesses and promote preventive care and healthcare education.
-Psychiatric-Mental Health Nurse Practitioners (PMHNPs) also work with patients across the lifespan, addressing mental health needs.
 Program outcomes include the application of nursing information through evidence-based practice, applying learned knowledge to advanced nursing roles, applying research to practice, developing collaborative relationships within the medical community and the community at large, maintaining ethical, legal, and professional standards in health care, and improving patient quality of care.

 FNP and PMHNP graduates may work in a variety of settings, including private practice, primary care clinics, hospitals, nursing homes, schools, government facilities, health maintenance organizations, and community centers.
 PMHNP graduates may also work in counseling centers, correctional facilities, and drug rehabilitation programs.
 Upon completion of the programs, graduates will be eligible to take the FNP or PMHNP certification exams through the American Association of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).

 Middle Tennessee State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The MSN and Post-Master’s Certificate programs are accredited by both the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
+The MSN and post-master’s certificate programs are accredited by both the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
+Middle Tennessee State University is located in Murfreesboro, TN.

 MSN Curriculum: The MSN – FNP and PMHNP programs comprise 42 credits plus at least 630 clinical hours.
-Courses for both concentrations include Theory and Evidence-Based Practice; Health Promotion and Disease Prevention Across the Life Span; Ethics, Healthcare Policy, and Economics; NP Role and Leadership in Health Care; Advanced Health Assessment; Advanced Pathophysiology; and Advanced Pharmacology.
+Courses for both concentrations include theory and evidence-based practice; health promotion and disease prevention across the life span; ethics, healthcare policy, and economics; np role and leadership in health care; advanced health assessment; advanced pathophysiology; and advanced pharmacology.

 Online Experience: MTSU uses the Desire2Learn (D2L) Learning Management System (LMS).
 Although no campus visits are required, there may be optional meetings, and exams may be proctored.
 Upon login to D2L, a system check will tell the student if everything is installed to run the LMS.
 Courses are delivered asynchronously with videos, audio recordings, images, assignments, projects, discussion boards, and assessments.
-Online students have access to the MTSU Walker Library, a library help site, online tutoring through Smarthinking, technical support, academic advising, disability services, online counseling, an online writing center, health services, career development services, online bookstore, and student support services.
+Online students have access to the MTSU Walker Library, a library help site, online tutoring through Smarthinking, technical support, academic advising, disability services, online counseling, an online writing center, health services, career development services, an online bookstore, and student support services.

 On-Site Requirements: There are no on-site requirements for the online FNP and PMHNP programs.
 Students complete clinicals in Tennessee, and all coursework is online.
-Students may visit campus any time and participate in graduation ceremonies on campus.
+Students may visit the campus at any time and participate in graduation ceremonies on campus.

 Middle Tennessee State University offers federal Stafford loans and Graduate PLUS Loans according to the FAFSA.
 Online MSN students may also check with their employers about eligibility for a tuition reimbursement program.
-Other options for funding may exist outside MTSU and federal agencies including scholarships and grants through community and other organizations.
+Other options for funding may exist outside MTSU and federal agencies, including scholarships and grants through community and other organizations.

-Middle Tennessee State University (Regents Online Campus Collaborative)
+Middle Tennessee State University

 APRN Programs